solo-io/wasm/tools/wasme/cli/docs/content/reference/cli/wasme_deploy_istio.md

       --istio-namespace string           the namespace where the Istio control plane is installed (default "istio-system") -l, --labels stringToString            labels of the deployment or daemonset into which to inject the filter. if not set, will apply to all workloads in the target namespace (default [])
-  -n, --namespace string                 namespace of the workload(s) to inject the filter. (default "default") -t, --workload-type string             type of workload into which the filter should be injected. possible values are daemonset, deployment, statefulset (default "deployment")
+  -n, --namespace string                 namespace of the workload(s) to inject the filter. (default "default")
+      --patch-context string             patch context of the filter. possible values are any, inbound, outbound, gateway (default "inbound")
+  -t, --workload-type string             type of workload into which the filter should be injected. possible values are daemonset, deployment, statefulset (default "deployment")
 ```